SSWConsulting/SSW.Rules.Content/rules/use-one-version-manager-supporting-multiple-softwares/rule.md

 ![](nix.png)

-[nix-shell](https://nixos.org/#asciinema-demo-cover) - A tool that allows you to create and manage isolated, reproducible development environments for software projects, using the Nix package manager and a declarative configuration file
+[nix-shell](https://nixos.org/#asciinema-demo-cover) - A tool that allows you to create and manage isolated, reproducible development environments for software projects, using the Nix package manager and a declarative configuration file.

 `youtube: https://www.youtube.com/embed/5Dd7rQPNDT8`
 **Video: How to use Nix on Ubuntu or any Linux Distro (18 min)**